hirshant-sharma/Docker-Network/README.md

 This is a microservice application built using Flask and deployed on Kubernetes.
 It is designed to demonstrate how to build and deploy microservices on a Kubernetes cluster.

+#To run this 2 tier application in docker on your custome bridge/user define bridge network you also need 2 cantainer (One is flask api container and another One is mongo db container).

 ## Table of Contents

 - [Installation](#installation)